North Carolina man identified as victim of John Wayne Gacy

 “It is hard, even 45 years later, to know the fate of our beloved Wayne,” Sanders wrote.
 “He was killed at the hands of a vile and evil man.
 Our hearts are heavy, and our sympathies go out to the other victims’ families. … We can now lay to rest what happened and move forward by honoring Wayne.”

 Alexander’s remains were among 26 sets that police found in the crawl space under Gacy’s home just outside the city.
-Three victims, meanwhile, were found buried on Gacy’s property and four others whom Gacy admitted killing were found in waterways south of Chicago.
+Three other victims were found buried on Gacy’s property and another four people whom Gacy admitted killing were found in waterways south of Chicago.

 In 2011, Dart’s office exhumed the remains of eight victims, including Alexander, who had been buried without police knowing who they were.
 Dart called on anyone who had a male relative disappear in the Chicago area in the 1970s to submit DNA.
 That was the time when Gacy was luring young men and boys to his home to eventually kill them.

 The details of Alexander’s life in Chicago are sketchy.
-Born in North Carolina, he moved to New York and then on to Chicago, where he was married for approximately three months before he was divorced in 1975.
+Born in North Carolina, he moved to New York, where he was married, and then on to Chicago in 1975, where he was soon divorced.

-According to the sheriff’s office’s news release, the last known record of Alexander’s life was a traffic ticket he received in Chicago in January of 1976 — a year in which he earned little money.
+According to the sheriff’s office’s news release, the last known record of Alexander’s life were traffic tickets he received, the last one in January 1976 — a year in which he earned little money.
 How he crossed paths with one of the most notorious serial killers in American history is a mystery, as authorities say all they know is that “Alexander lived in an area that was frequented by Gacy and where other identified victims had previously lived.”
+Gacy lured some victims to his house by promising to hire them for construction jobs, but Alexander worked in bars and clubs.

-The identification of Alexander came together when the sheriff’s department teamed up with a nonprofit called the DNA Doe Project, which uses genetic information to locate relatives of dead people who have not been identified.
+The identification of Alexander came together when the sheriff’s department teamed up with the DNA Doe Project, a nonprofit that uses genetic information to locate relatives of dead people who have not been identified.
 The organization compared the DNA profile from the unidentified victim’s remains to profiles on a genealogy website to find potential relatives.
 That led it to Alexander’s family, and Alexander’s mother and half-brother provided their DNA for comparison.

 The submission of DNA from people who suspected Gacy might have killed their loved ones has helped police solve at least 11 cold cases of homicides that had nothing to do with Gacy, who was executed in 1994.
 It has also helped families find loved ones who while missing, were alive, including a man in Oregon who had no idea his family was looking for him.